actuator/cve/README.md

   - **Description**:  The /goform/formJsonAjaxReq POST endpoint of Shenzhen Tuoshi NR500-EA RG500UEAABxCOMSLICv3.4.2731.16.43 devices mishandles the set_timesetting action with the ntpserver0 parameter, which is used in a system command.
 By setting a username=admin cookie (bypassing normal session checks), an unauthenticated attacker can use that parameter to execute arbitrary OS commands.

-- **CVE-2025-43985**
-  - **Description**: An issue was discovered on KuWFi GC111 devices (Hardware Version: CPE-LM321_V3.2, Software Version: GC111-GL-LM321_V3.0_20191211).
-They contain a critical vulnerability in /goform/goform_get_cmd_process and /goform/goform_set_cmd_process that allows remote unauthenticated attackers to view sensitive information such as admin credentials.

 - **CVE-2025-43984**
   - **Description**: An issue was discovered on KuWFi GC111 devices (Hardware Version: CPE-LM321_V3.2, Software Version: GC111-GL-LM321_V3.0_20191211).
 They are vulnerable to unauthenticated /goform/goform_set_cmd_process requests.
 A crafted POST request, using the SSID parameter, allows remote attackers to execute arbitrary OS commands with root privileges.